- Trade topics

 - Generalised Scheme of Preferences

-By removing such import duties, the EU’s GSP helps developing countries to alleviate poverty and create jobs based on international values and principles, including labour and human rights.
+By removing such import duties, the EU’s GSP helps developing countries to alleviate poverty and create jobs based on international values and principles, including labour and human rights, environment and climate protection, and good governance.

-Almost 50 years ago, the United Nations Conference on Trade and Development asked developed countries to help developing countries integrate into the world economy.
-The Generalised Scheme of Preferences (GSP) was born and today, about a dozen countries have GSP mechanisms in place.
+Over 50 years ago, the United Nations Conference on Trade and Development (UNCTAD) asked developed countries to help developing countries integrate into the world economy.
+The Generalised Scheme of Preferences (GSP) was born.
+Today, about a dozen countries have GSP mechanisms in place.

 Generalised Scheme of Preferences in a nutshell